 3. To provide more product information

 While Augmented Reality is dependent on customers having the latest smartphones and on downloading an app, it requires less hardware on the company’s side.
 Customers can walk around a shop and point their phone at a product and then get more details, instructions, or reviews popping up on their phone as they do.
+Fuselab Creative is an expert in providing great VR services and also UX services.

 You can also set up interactive displays – say a window display of products and mannequins wearing clothing – then have the customer point their phones at an item and find out the price, or its location in the store.
 Companies can also package this sort of functionality as a store tour, even allowing customers to try on products virtually.
-Incorporating this experience with direct phone purchase could also increase sales.
+Incorporating this experience with direct phone purchases could also increase sales.

 4. Enhance the in-store experience